webplatform/docs/guides/the_basics_of_html/index.md

   </body>
 </html></syntaxhighlight>

-This document might look like this when rendered in a web browser:
+That document might look like this when rendered in a web browser:

 [[File:HTMLrender.png]]